NuCashAtGithub/fe-android-test-assignment/README.md

 Technical Requirements:
 - make use of Android navigation component
-- cache data using Room
 - use Retrofit
 - use Hilt
+- use LiveData
+- cache data using Room
 - application should have tests
 - (Optional) add a deep link for any of the detail pages
 - (Optional) display notification in case internet is gone